GridGain-Demos/gridgain-technology-primer/README.md

 ## Affinity Colocation - Optimizing Complex SQL Queries With JOINs

-Ignite supports SQL for data processing including distributed joins, grouping and sorting.
+GridGain supports SQL for data processing including distributed joins, grouping and sorting.
 In this section, you're going to run basic SQL operations as well as more advanced ones.

 ### Querying Single Table